StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <p id="sign-up">
   <strong>Workshop postponed!</strong>
 Please note that this workshop will only take place via Zoom at a later date in February 2025 , provided we get a minimum number of participants that sign up.
 (Zoom link will be provided closer to the workshop on sign up.)
-A web form for giving feedback on desired date for the workshop will soon appear<strong>here.</strong></a>
+A web form for giving feedback on desired date for the workshop will soon appear <strong>here.</strong>.

 </p>